-Students with international credit will be required to have their transcripts evaluated by the Office of International Educational Services of the American Association of Collegiate Registrars and Admissions Officers (AACRAO).
-These transcripts must receive a course by course evaluation, with the cost for this evaluation borne by the students.
-AACRAO may be contacted by telephone at (202) 296-3359 or by email to firstname.lastname@example.org.
-Students should request the referral form for the course by course evaluation.
+Students with international credit will be required to have their transcripts evaluated by a verified credential evaluation service.
+These transcripts must receive a course by course evaluation, with the cost for this evaluation borne by the student.
+A listing of verified credential evaluation services may be found at www.naces.org/members.htm.

 Students transferring to Saint Joseph Seminary College in good standing with their prior institutions will be considered in good standing with the Seminary College during their first semester.
 Students transferring in probationary status from a prior institution will be subject to the academic probation and suspension policies of Saint Joseph Seminary College and may be required to carry a limited schedule of courses during their first year of enrollment.

 All transfer students will receive notification, in writing, of credits accepted from other institutions no later than the end of their first semester at the Seminary College.

 CREDIT AND PLACEMENT BY EXAMINATION